 Having a good shower flow rate is also important for water efficiency.
-Older showerheads are known to use between 15-30 litres of water per minute, which really adds up over time.
-When Preferred Plumbing works on improving your shower’s water efficiency, we check to see that the shower water flow rate is just right.
-The Ontario plumbing code requires the showerhead flow rate to be less than 10 litres per minute to be considered efficient.
-If your showerhead flow rate is more than 10 litres of water used per minute, Preferred Plumbing recommends that the showerhead be replaced.
-Preferred Plumbing can replace the showerhead for you at an affordable cost, which will boost your home’s water efficiency.
+Older shower heads are known to use between 15-30 litres of water per minute, which really adds up over time.
+When Preferred Plumbing Solutions works on improving your shower’s water efficiency, we check to see that the shower water flow rate is just right.
+The Ontario plumbing code requires the shower head flow rate to be less than 10 liters per minute to be considered efficient.
+If your shower head flow rate is more than 10 liters of water used per minute, Preferred Plumbing recommends that the shower head be replaced.
+Preferred Plumbing can replace the shower head for you at an affordable cost, which will boost your home’s water efficiency.

 It’s also worth noting that when you use less water in the shower or bath, you save money on your water bill and also on your hydro or gas bill.

 Also, the faucet can waste water if it is allowed to drip.
-As much as 55 litres of water can be wasted if a faucet is left to drip for 24 hours.
-If the drip is consistent, this may mean 20,075 litres of water is wasted per year.
-Preferred Plumbing can fix a dripping faucet and improve your faucet’s water efficiency.
+As much as 55 liters of water can be wasted if a faucet is left to drip for 24 hours.
+If the drip is consistent, this may mean 20,075 liters of water is wasted per year.
+Preferred Plumbing Solutions can fix a dripping faucet and improve your faucet’s water efficiency.

 The easiest way to increase water efficiency in your home (and therefore lower your water bill) is to upgrade to a more efficient toilet.
 Preferred Plumbing can boost your home’s water efficiency by replacing your toilet with a low-flow or dual-flush model.

-However, it’s important to realize that not all high efficiency toilets are created equally.
-Preferred Plumbing looks closely at the Maximum Performance (MaP) score for the toilet to ensure that we are installing only the highest quality toilets in your home or business.
+However, it’s important to realize that not all high-efficiency toilets are created equally.
+Preferred Plumbing looks closely at the Maximum Performance (MaP) score for the toilet to ensure that we are installing only the highest quality toilets in your home.

 Leaky Toilets Equal Waste